course overview

 The Practitioner examination is taken on the afternoon of day 5 of the course.

-Delegates will be provided with sample examination papers so they can text their understanding of the course material and prepare for the examinations.
+Delegates will be provided with sample examination papers so they can check their understanding of the course material and prepare for the examinations.

 Related Training Courses